 This program offers stipends of up to $3,000 for students to participate in a non-credit summer internship pertaining to the humanities that would otherwise not offer remuneration.
-The student is reimbursed at a maximum work study rate ($8.50/hr.).
+The student is reimbursed at a maximum work study rate ($10.10/hr.) or whatever the latest minimum wage is set at.
 Ordinarily the Center offers up to two stipends per year.

 Examples of institutions at which Loyola students held internships in previous years include: The Baltimore Museum of Art; The Walters Art Gallery; Evergreen House (Fine Arts); The Hispanic Apostolate of the Archdiocese of Baltimore; The Hispanic Affairs Office of the Mayor's Office (Modern Languages and Literatures); Baltimore Magazine; The Baltimore Sun; WPOC; WYPR (English, Communication); The Maryland Historical Society; Congressional Offices, The Museum of Industry; The B & O Railroad Museum (History).